nahandove/AmazingNumbers/README.txt

 properties for 5 numbers: 100, 101, 102, 103, and 104.
 All properties that the number satisfies
 would be printed in the following form: number is property1, property2, property3, etc.

-3. Two natural number, plus any number of parameters: here the user can ask the program to generate numbers that satisfy any number of properties.
+3. Two natural numbers, plus any number of parameters: here the user can ask the program to generate numbers that satisfy any number of properties.
 If mutually exclusive properties are specified, or if the user enters unknown properties, they would be given detailed error messages (details see Note) and the program continues.
 The first number specifies the starting number (which